Give your template a name ( we recommend a strong naming convention) and choose ‘Adhoc – one off process’

 If a record is not found by the ConsID (e.g. new sign ups) they will be looked up by email address, if a match is found that record will be updated.
 If no match is found a new record will be created and the new ConsID written back to Mailchimp.

-Here you can map your Mailchimp merge fields to the appropriate place in your CRM.
-In order to reduce the number of fields you see in the dropdown we have grouped the CRM fields into categories, you will need to select the area the field you require is in to see the options in the field dropdown.
+Here you can map your Mailchimp merge fields to the appropriate place in your RE NXT.
+In order to reduce the number of fields you see in the dropdown we have grouped the RE NXT fields into categories, you will need to select the area the field you require is in to see the options in the field dropdown.

 If you do not wish to import certain Mailchimp fields simply ignore them in your mapping.

-The ConsID field must be matched to the appropriate Mailchimp field in order for the import to proceed.
+The ConsID field must be matched to the appropriate Mailchimp field in order for the update to proceed.

-You may have certain business rules set up on your CRM around the creation of new records, here you can set up default values to fulfil those rules.
+You may have certain business rules set up on your RE NXT around the creation of new records, here you can set up default values to fulfil those rules.